codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 ## Find a JavaScript library

 Go to [npmjs.com](https://www.npmjs.com/) and look whether there's already a package that wraps around the API of your service.
 If there's no such package, you need to create one yourself.
-This process is not described here.
+This is not described here.
 You may read the
 [“Contributing packages to the registry” from the npm Docs](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

 ## Create a service